segmentio/threat-modeling-training/01 - Payments Exercise/README.md

 Gateway API has two sets of responsibilities:

-- Enforce rate limit of 100 calls/minute per Tenant Admin
+- Enforce rate limit of 100 calls/minute per Workspace Owner
 - Forward the appropriate requests to the Billing Service

 If the Gateway API sees more than 100 calls/minute/user, it will send the user a 429 (Too Many Requests).